What was the Spanish Reconquista?

 In response to his call, Pope Innocent III declared a Crusade against the Almohads in 1212.

-With the extra crusading troops, Alfonso was able to defeat the Almohad emir of Morocco, Muḥammad al-Nāṣir, at the Battle of Las Navas de Tolosa in July 1212.
+With the extra crusading troops, Alfonso led an alliance of Christian kings from Castile, Aragon, and Navarre to a decisive victory over the Almohad emir of Morocco, Muḥammad al-Nāṣir, at the Battle of Las Navas de Tolosa in July 1212.

 Under the leadership of King Ferdinand III of Castile, the Christian armies were able to capture Cordoba in 1236 and forced the city of Sevilla to surrender in 1248.